Well. I know people look up to me.

 - Identity Impersonator: After a mix-up where Spider-Man thought Foggy was Daredevil, Foggy tried to convince Karen this was true to impress her.
 A series of further misunderstandings caused more and more people to fall for it at first, even the Gladiator, the guy Foggy bought his Daredevil costume from.
 Much more recently, Danny Rand, the Iron Fist, acted as Daredevil while Matt Murdock was in prison.

 - Spider-Man has also done a turn in the horned tights as a favor when Matt wanted to "prove" to the world that he (Murdock) wasn't Daredevil.

-- Also, his archenemy Bullseye is defined by this trope.
+- Improbable Weapon User: Bullseye is defined by this trope.
 His entire gimmick is that he can kill anybody with anything, which often Crosses the Line Twice.
 In The Movie this is shown when he kills people with paperclips and peanuts, and later uses pieces of a shattered window as ersatz throwing knives/shuriken.